Sarah627/Java_miniatures/README.md

 - Before we discussed how does a method work, but we've mentioned that we were talking about the built-in methods.
 - Now, we are going to deal with custom-built methods, in other words you'll create it yourself.
-- We are going to address **How to Define a method**, a method consists of:
+- This chapter will demonstrate the concept of **How to Define a method**.

+-  A method consists of:
      - modifier
      - return type
      - method name
      - list of parameters
      - body
 - These components are shown in the following figure:

 ![method definition](/images/method%20definition.png)